DeanIsMe/SevSeg/README.md

 digitPins is an array that stores the arduino pin numbers that the digits are connected to.
-Order them from left to right. digitPins is an array that stores the arduino pin numbers that the segments are connected to.
+Order them from left to right. segmentPins is an array that stores the arduino pin numbers that the segments are connected to.
 Order them from segment a to g , then the decimal place.
 If you wish to use more than 8 digits, increase MAXNUMDIGITS in SevSeg.h.